YouTubeATP/WhatsApp-Bot/README.md

 This is just for censoring out details for the `mask` command.
 You don't need to set it but it may return an error.

 Put all of those variables in a file called `.env` in the folder root.

+## To run the bot, cd to the project directory and run `python main.py`.